-The DPO, following direction from the Head of Chambers, is responsible for ensuring that all relevant data protection breaches are reported to the ICO without delay and no later than 72 hours after having become aware of it.
-The DPO will report the breach to the ICO in accordance with the reporting methods set by the ICO.
+The Senior Clerk and the Heads of Chambers are responsible for ensuring that all relevant data protection breaches are reported to the ICO without delay and no later than 72 hours after having become aware of it.

+If instructed to do so by the Senior Clerk and/or the Heads of Chambers, the DPO will report the breach to the ICO in accordance with the reporting methods set by the ICO.

 Where deemed appropriate, the individuals affected by the data protection breach must also be informed.
 The investigating person must provide individuals with specific and clear information about what has happened and what is being done to address the breach.
 Advice should also be offered on any steps that the affected individuals can take to protect themselves.
 The individuals must be given contact details should they require further information or help.

 Considerations must also be made as to whether any other third parties should be notified, including, for example., the police, insurers, professional bodies, banks etc.